ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 </$root>
 ```

-The above abstract structure with some generic items implemented could look like:
+The above rules will be met for instance by such a model content:

 ```xml
 <$root>